katanox/katanox-php/docs/Api/AvailabilityApi.md

 $corporate_profile_id = 'null'; // string | The corporate_profile_id can be used to fetch specific rates linked to a corporate.
 $number_of_units = 1; // int | The total number of units required
 $page = 0; // int | The returned page number
-$limit = 10; // int | Number of results per page.
-The maximum value of the limit is 50.
+$limit = 10; // int | Limits the number of properties that will be used to search for availability when searching with coordinates.
+In case of a search using property ids, `page` and `limit` are ignored
 $lowest = false; // bool | If set to true returns only the cheapest price per property
 $price_breakdown = false; // bool | If set to true then each offer will contain the nightly price alongside the total price
 $unit_type = 'unit_type_example'; // string | The unit type